 - (1) Our e-tickets will include ticket type, location, date, and a QR code.
-We recommend referencing the sample tickets in Attachment 27 for visual verification upon entry for the most streamlined access. - (2) If you are planning on having someone digitally verify the tickets, you will need to provide the following information to get set up in our digital ticketing confirmation system. - i.
+We recommend referencing the sample tickets in Attachment 27 for visual verification upon entry for the most streamlined access. - (2) Most show sites opt to not scan the QR codes for ease of access which is perfectly fine as we control distribution of tickets.
+If you are planning on having someone digitally verify the tickets, you will need to provide the following information to get set up in our digital ticketing confirmation system. - i.
 Provide Thunderbirds PA (afthunderbirds@gmail.com) with an email that the VIP Gatekeeper will use to verify the tickets.
 (We recommend using an email that can be accessed by everyone checking tickets) - ii.
 Your email will be added to our database the week of the show.
 You will have 48 hours to confirm addition to our site. - iii.
 The members checking tickets will need to download the app, TicketLeap, and use the email you provided to login. - iv.
 There, they will be able to scan the QR codes on our VIP tickets to verify access.